WTy-2/spec/src/erasure_visibility.md

 // From the signature of 'vecLen', `erasedLen ~ len` is in the context
 _: () <== { erasedLen ~ len } = ();
 ```

+[^note]
+The exact condition with constraint operators which makes it legal for a variable to be erased and inferred is a work-in-progress.
+In theory we only want to allow erasure if there is a possibility that it can be inferred, but detecting this is potentially non-trivial.